Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 <tab title="CLI" group-key="cli">

-If you are using the [CLI](cli.md) runner with [command line arguments](cli.md#running-with-command-line-arguments), use `-pluginsConfiguration` argument that accepts JSON configuration in the form of `fullyQualifiedPluginName=json`.
+If you are using the [CLI](cli.md) runner with [command line arguments](cli.md#running-with-command-line-arguments), use the `-pluginsConfiguration` argument that accepts JSON configuration in the form of `fullyQualifiedPluginName=json`.

 If you need to configure multiple plugins, you can pass multiple values separated by `^^`.